 When asking people to write recommendations, be sure to ask those who will write you an

-Ш outstanding recommendation.
+ш outstanding recommendation.

 Give all of the needed information to the person from whom you request a recommendation

 (recommendation deadline, what the recommendation should highlight, how to submit it), and don't

 list this person as a reference until you have received permission to do so.

 You should waive your right to access the recommendation, if you are given the choice.

 Sometimes you will be given a copy of the recommendation.
 If so, keep it with your other college

 application materials.
-You may need another recommendation, and then you can ask the original letter writer to use his/her letter over again for another scholarship.
+You may need another recommendation, and then you can ask the original letter

+writer to use his/her letter over again for another scholarship.
-Be sure to give the person plenty of time to write the recommendation and tell him/her how much you

-appreciate his/her help.
+Be sure to give the person plenty of time to write the recommendation and tell him/her how much you appreciate his/her help.

 Write a thank you note as soon as the person writing the recommendation completes it.

 Samp le Financial Aid Request

 Date

-Dute

 Financial Aid Office

 Name of University

 Address of University

 City, State, ZIP Code

 Dear Financial Aid Officer:

 I am interested in attending your university in the fall of 20XX.
 Can you please point me in the direction of any

 scholarships or grants that the university offers to students?
 Also, are there any special loans that the school

-offers that students should be aware of?
+offers t hat students should be aware of?

 Please include priority or deadline dates required by your institution.

 Thank you for your help.

-Sincerely,
+Halik you for your neip.

+61.

+Sincere ıy,

-(Signat ure here)
+(Signature here)

-Name ,
+Name